5argon/E7Unity/ExceedSoundEngine/README.md

 ## Note

-I probably will sell this in the Asset Store for small price once all the polishes are complete and remove from here.
-So grab it for free while you can..
+It will evolve into something I can sell in the future so grab it while you can.